 Anderson is a fan of separating the advice fee from the investment management fee.
 An SEI report released last year found that although AUM fees dominate the advisory industry, alternative fee structures geared to different types of clients are growing.

-Anderson expects there will be changes in advisors’ fee schedules in the future, driven by younger clients, who may inspire their parents to ask about fees tied more closely to the value of the services they receive rather than to asset management.
+Anderson expects there will be changes in advisors’ fee schedules in the future, driven by younger clients, who may inspire their parents to ask about fees tied more closely to the value of the services they receive rather than to the assets their advisor manages.

 — Related on ThinkAdvisor: